Revisiting the nature of the $P_c$ pentaquarks: Fit results

 The two solutions produce different values of the parameters, which are given in Table~\ref{tab:paracontact} in Appendix~\ref{app:results}, in particular $C_\frac12$ and $C_\frac32$, and thus give different pole locations.
 Both solutions give seven poles in the $\sigh$ amplitudes, i.e., seven $\pc$ states: three with $J=1/2$, three with $J=3/2$ and one with $J=5/2$.
 The pole positions, the dominant channels (DCs) having the largest effective couplings and lying closer to the corresponding pole, and the effective couplings of those for solutions $A$ and $B$ are listed in Table~\ref{tab:polecontact}.
 In both solutions, among the seven poles, the lowest one corresponds to the $\pc(4312)$ with $J^P=\frac12^-$.
-It appears as a $\Sigma_c\bar{D}$ bound state, located on the physical Riemann sheet for the elastic channel and on the unphysical Riemann sheet for the $\jp$ and $\etacn$ inelastic channels.
+It appears as a $\Sigma_c\bar{D}$ bound state, located on the physical RS for the elastic channel and on the unphysical RS for the $\jp$ and $\etacn$ inelastic channels.
 It would become a true bound state, if the $\jp$ and $\etacn$ channels were switched off.
 There are two $\Sigma_c\bar{D}^*$ bound states with quantum numbers $\frac12^-$ and $\frac32^-$, corresponding to the $\pc(4440)$ and the $\pc(4457)$, respectively, in solution $A$ and with the quantum numbers interchanged in solution $B$, as that in Ref.~\cite{Du:2019pij}.
 The interchange of the spin assignments for the $\pc(4440)$ and $\pc(4457)$ in the two solutions is a result of the proximity of the values of $C_\frac12$ ($C_\frac32$) in solution $A$ to those of $C_\frac32$ ($C_\frac12$) in solution $B$, see e.g. Table~\ref{tab:paracontact} in Appendix~\ref{app:results}.
 There are three $\pc$ states dominated by the $\Sigma_c^*\bar{D}^*$ channel with quantum numbers $\frac12^-$, $\frac32^-$, and $\frac52^-$.
 Analogous to that of the $\Sigma_c\bar{D}^*$ channel, the mass pattern of the three $\pc$ states is $m_{\frac12^-}<m_{\frac32^-}<m_{\frac52^-}$ for solution $A$ and the opposite, i.e., $m_{\frac12^-}>m_{\frac32^-}>m_{\frac52^-}$ for solution $B$.
 The narrow state $\pc(4380)$, required by HQSS, with $J^P=\frac32^-$ predicted in Refs.~\cite{Xiao:2019aya,Sakai:2019qph,Du:2019pij,Xiao:2020frg} is found around 4.38 GeV in both solutions.
 As a consequence of HQSS, it is as narrow as the other three $\pc$ states (see e.g. Table~\ref{tab:polecontact}) and different from the broad $\pc(4380)$ reported by LHCb in 2015~\cite{Aaij:2015tga}.
+The effective couplings of the $P_c$ states to the nearby elastic channels are dominant though the effects from the other elastic channels are not negligible and in some cases reach up to 30\% of the dominant one, see Tables~\ref{tab:coupling_I_A} and \ref{tab:coupling_I_B} in Appendix~\ref{app:couplings}.